bbauska/JS-YT-Objects/README.md

 document.getElementById("demo").innerHTML = person.empid;
 </pre>

-Output:
+<h4>Output:</h4>
-401
+<pre>401</pre>

 <h3>Prototypes</h3>
-All JavaScript objects inherit properties and methods from a prototype.
+All JavaScript objects inherit properties and methods from a <mark>prototype</mark>.
 For example:

   - Date objects inherit from Date.prototype
   - Array objects inherit from Array.prototype
   - Person objects inherit from Person.prototype

 The JavaScript prototype property is used to add new properties to object constructors.

-Example:
+<h4>Example:</h4>

 <pre>
 function Person(first, last, id, age) {